Boost to Buy overview

 All other areas are considered regional Queensland.
 Find out more about regional allocations.

-You will be advised of availability in your region when you apply for the scheme.
+Places are allocated based on the location of the property being purchased, not the applicant’s current address.
+You will be advised of availability in your region when you apply.

 Legitimate websites for the scheme